BuildingEnergyTools/tools-website/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build and Deploy

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build --prod=true --outputPath=docs` to build the project.
+The build artifacts will be stored in the `docs/` directory.
 Use the `--prod` flag for a production build.
+The website is hosted from the `docs` folder on the main branch.
+To deploy, build the docs folder, commit, and merge the PR into the main branch.

 ## Running unit tests